 CSGO2ASIA: Yeah, true.
 So, aside from the obvious engine/graphics updates, what were some of the biggest differences you noticed when CSGO first game out compared to 1.6?

 StrykerX: The shooting, the recoil etc. It was definitely something we needed to get used to when it first came out.
-It’s been tweaked over time, and I think now it’s a lot more similar to 1.6 then when CS:GO first came out.
+They tweaked over time.
+I think now it’s a lot more similar to 1.6 then when CS:GO first came out.
 The movement, for me, was still one of the biggest changes.
-When you see players like NEO and GeT_RiGhTstill in the game, it’s a testament to how good they are.
-Imagine doing something for 10,000 hours and having to re-learn all of that basically, it gets really hard to get used to.
+When you see players like NEO and GeT_RiGhT still in the game, it’s a testament to how good they are.
+Imagine doing something for 10,000 hours and having to re-learn all of that basically.
+It is really hard to get used to.
 And of course the smokes and molotovs, that was a big change.
-I think they are a very interesting element to the game- it’s completely changed the game in some regards but also because you see some of the same maps it’s still the same Counter-Strike we all know and love.
+I think they are a very interesting element to the game.
+It completely changed the game in some regards.
+But also because you see some of the same maps are still the same Counter-Strike we all know and love.

 CSGO2ASIA: We both speak about how the old days were better.
 From your viewpoint, tell us a little bit more about what the scene was like back then and how it differs today, locally and regionally?